 The first season ended with the final reason from Hannah's tapes.
 So, what more is there to say?
 The show hasn't been retitled "26 Reasons Why."
 Early on, Netflix announced that the second season would focus on "other perspectives," not just Hannah's.
 In addition, Hannah would no longer narrate.
 But, Hannah would still be present.

 "One of the things that is a fundamental element of our show is the weaving of past and the present," the show's writer Brian Yorkey told THR in May.
 "Hannah's story is still very much not finished.
-She's an integral part of whatever the next chapter of the story is, and she's very much still at the center of it."
+She's an integral part of whatever the next chapter of the story is, and she's very much still at the centre of it."

 Read These Stories Next: